|

 ![]() |

-Cold and dry atoms have qualities of the element Earth.
-Dry and hot atoms have qualities of the element Fire.
-Hot and damp atoms have qualities of the element Air.
-Damp and cold atoms have qualities of the element Water.
-According to a combination of atoms the qualities of fire, air, water or earth prevail in the phenomena of the world.
+Cold and dry atoms have qualities of earth.
+Dry and hot atoms have qualities of fire.
+Hot and damp atoms have qualities of air.
+Damp and cold atoms have qualities of water.
+Qualities of fire or air or water or earth can prevail in world phenomena according to combinations of atoms.
 Namely if any phenomenon of the world is formed by a combination of atoms among which atoms of any one type prevail then the prevailing quality of this phenomenon corresponds with quality of prevailing atoms. |

 Thus according to philosophy of Democritus it is possible to speak that human